 Brush up on the basics or learn something advanced.
-We've got articles to help even most seasoned DM improve their games!
+We have articles to help even most seasoned DM improve their game!

 Why Master the Dungeon

 There's a ton of Dungeons and Dragons content online, so why read Master the Dungeon?
-Because we're focused on answering your questions as a DM.
+Because we're focused on answering your DM questions.
 Our articles cover topics ranging from hosting D&D to setting up adventures.
 We talk about complex topics like player dynamics and inclusiveness in D&D without shying away from the controversial issues.
 Our writers understand what makes D&D fun, and we help you make better campaigns that your players will be talking about for years to come.
 Check out the blog and see what we've got for you!

 Master the Dungeon's writers are a collection of DMs with more than 20 years of combined D&D experience.
 They've played through countless campaigns and guided players through all sorts of challenges.
 They're ready to answer your questions and tackle your D&D problems!

 New dungeon masters can find an endless amount of professional DMs to compare themselves to: voice actors, comedians, writers, and developers.
 They’re all incredibly proficient at the game and are tough to measure up against.
 The recent trend of live play content online often highlights the best of the best talent in DnD and it […]